Derek-Strasters/biterator/README.md

 __Milestones for Version 1.0.0 release:__

+- [ ] Add ability to add or read bytes as little endian.
 - [ ] Create UnitTest suite.
 - [ ] Code coverage in git-hooks.
 - [ ] Create a workflow that publishes on PR merge to master.